Jasper Pattenden: Career

 Pattenden began his career with Brighton & Hove Albion as a youth player, before moving to Worthing in 2018, where he made his debut in the FA Trophy against Burgess Hill Town.

 Pattenden joined Wycombe Wanderers in July 2022.
 He made his professional debut on 9 August 2022, playing the whole of Wycombe's 2-1 win at Northampton Town in the EFL Cup first round.
 He made his league debut on 16 August in a 3–1 defeat to Exeter City.
 On 15 November 2022, Pattenden joined National League club Dorking Wanderers on loan until 3 January 2023.

+On 11 July 2025, Pattenden signed for fellow League One club Stevenage.